Blog Archive

 2022-10-30

 Another Trip.
-At Least I Didn't Lose My Head by Rev. JT.
+At Least I Didn't Lose My Head - Rev. JT.
 Smith

 While, unlike my trip to Mars this past July, I haven't been wanting to make this trip for decades, It's one that's interested me as a potential destination for a while.
 Considering that it's nearly Halloween, it's appropriate that I wore my Halloween costume.